 Duty to Contractors

-- The owner of the property retains direction and control over the project beyond requesting and paying for the service
+- The owner of the property retains direction and control over the project beyond requesting and paying for the service.

-- The property owner was aware of certain dangers on the premises and failed to warn the contractor
+- The property owner was aware of certain dangers on the premises and failed to warn the contractor.

 Governmental Liability

-Under the Tort Claims Act, individuals may be able to seek compensation from the government for personal injuries sustained at local government-owned locations.
+Under the Texas Tort Claims Act, individuals may be able to seek compensation from the government for personal injuries sustained at local government-owned locations.
 These municipal lands include the following:

 - Community buildings